Nifri2/Nifri2/README.md

 ### Hi there 👋

-Wellcome to my stash of instant legacy code.
+Wellcome to my stash of legacy code.

 My motto?
 Write once, debug everywhere.